rescuedragon/exight2.0/IMPROVEMENT_IDEAS.md

    1.1.
 Add a CONTRIBUTING.md that documents PR style, linters, commit message format, and release process.
 [COMPLETED] 1.2.
 Add CODE_OF_CONDUCT.md and SECURITY.md with clear reporting instructions.
 [COMPLETED] 1.3.
 Add a CONVENTIONS.md describing branch naming, commit message prefixes (feat/fix/chore/etc.), and issue templates.
 [COMPLETED]
    1.4.
 Keep README concise with screenshots, quick start, and a “Where to contribute” section.
-[PENDING] 1.5.
+[COMPLETED] 1.5.
 Add a short project architecture diagram (SVG) to README showing frontend ↔ backend data flows.
 [COMPLETED] 1.6.
 Rename repo or add tags if needed so the name is discoverable and searchable.
 [COMPLETED] 1.7.
 Ensure upload-instructions.md is up-to-date and matches actual deploy steps.
 [COMPLETED]